mecoolguy12/pause-menu-templets-fnf/README.md

 # Menu Templates for Friday Night Funkin

-Comments for documentation are within the source code (Mostly the text menu template)
+Comments for documentation are within the source code (Mostly in the text menu template)

 ## Credits